 Although actual revenues will fluctuate due to market conditions, the proportional allocations of the budget shall remain the same.
-However, the City and the SVSCDMO board shall have the authority to adjust budget allocations between the categories by no more than twenty percent (20%) of the total budget per year.
+However, the City and the DMO Board shall have the authority to adjust budget allocations between the categories by no more than twenty percent (20%) of the total budget per year.
 A description of the proposed improvements and activities for the initial year of operation is below.
 The same activities are proposed for subsequent years.
 In the event of a legal challenge against the SCTID, any and all assessment funds may be used for the costs of defending the SCTID.
 In the first year of operation, the costs of creating the SCTID may be repaid by deducting repayment funds proportionally from budget categories.
+All assets/funds collected by the District established under the 1989 Law will be transferred to the new 1994 District and additional funds may be allocated to each program as deemed necessary by the DMO Board and City Council during the budget development and approval process.

 Each budget category includes all costs related to providing that service, in accordance with Generally Accepted Accounting Procedures (GAAP).
 For example, the marketing and communications budget includes the cost of staff time dedicated to overseeing and implementing the marketing and communications program.
 Staff time dedicated purely to administrative tasks is allocated to the administration portion of the budget.
 The costs of an individual staff member may be allocated to multiple budget categories, as appropriate in accordance with GAAP.
-The staffing levels necessary to provide the services below will be determined by the SVSCDMO on an as-needed basis.
+The staffing levels necessary to provide the services below will be determined by the DMO on an as-needed basis.